IlluminatiFish/YARA-Rules/README.md

 # YARA-Rules
-A repository to host all my YARA rules that I make for the public and the security community
+A repository to host all my YARA rules that I make for the public, and the security community